About the Akeneo category

 3.2 General Concept

-Like the subscriber, the publisher has similar methods on how to use it.
+Like the Subscriber, the Publisher has similar methods on how to use it.
 The difference is the payload that will be submitted by the publisher originating from the data (from routes, from transformers in outgoing configuration), though you can also add or modify payload using the Request Transformer.

 Action

-Currently we support Create (HTTP POST method), Update (HTTP PUT method), and Delete (HTTP DELETE method).
+Currently, we support Create (HTTP POST method), Update (HTTP PUT method), and Delete (HTTP DELETE method).

 Entity

 We support publishing to most Akeneo endpoints, but not with publishing binary files for now.
-Please refer to the entities in Management APIs from Akeneo API Reference page.
+Please refer to the entities in Management APIs from the Akeneo API Reference page.
 Based on the documentation, some endpoints may need one or more path parameters.

 image